 New Coordinates by Rotation Formula

-The following formula can be used to calculated the coordinate point in the x-y plane that have rotated by some angle (θ) about the x axis.
-Note these formula are for clockwise rotation.
+The following formula can be used to calculate the coordinate point in the x-y plane that has rotated by some angle (θ) about the x-axis.
+Note these formulas are for clockwise rotation.

 - Where X is the new X coordinate